-Throughout the transcript below, I have included clickable links to my notes and articles which you may find insightful.
-In addition to the transcript, you may also watch the entire meeting on YouTube.
+This transcript has been enhanced with clickable links to various curated resources.
+In addition to the transcript, you may also listen to my “time-saver” edit of the meeting’s audio, or watch the entire meeting on YouTube.

 I would like to thank Mr. Munger for energetically entertaining our questions and graciously sharing his wisdom, insights, and time with all of us.